programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ###### 3. Change the root password for the MySQL server

 **This section of the lesson has caused difficulty for others.
-Take your time and please note that the MySQL commands end with a semicolon.**
+Take your time and please note that the MySQL commands end with a semicolon.
+Watch for them in some of the commands below.**

 3.1.
 Open a terminal window